BrainPowerChemE/BrainPower/doc/UseCases.md

 + handle_scale_and_nan.py
 	+ Function: scale of numeric features and handle of missing values in the input
 	+ Input: raw data csv file with Patient’s ID number and biomakers
-	+ Output: single formatted DataFrame with metadata
+	+ Output: single formatted DataFrame

 + split_cats_by_tolerance.py
  	+ Function: split the input into development set and testing set, such that the percentage of each category is within a specified tolerance